Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

 \end{itemize}

 The Level 1 software has not changed since the start of the mission.
-Detailed information is described in \citet{planck2011-1.6} and \citet{planck2013-p02}.
-Following Level~1, Level~2 processes scientific and H/K information into data products.
-The highly stable behaviour of all 22 LFI radiometers means that very few corrections are implemented in the LFI data processing, both at TOI and map level.
+Detailed information is given in \citet{planck2011-1.6} and \citet{planck2013-p02}.

+Level~2 processes scientific and H/K information into data products.
+The highly stable behaviour of the LFI radiometers means that very few corrections are required in the data processing at either TOI or map level.
 The main Level~2 steps are:

 \begin{itemize}